lewisakura/lua-style-arrays/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:
 * Use a clear and descriptive title for the issue to identify the problem.
 * Describe the exact steps which reproduce the problem in as many details as possible.
 When listing steps, don't just say what you did.
 Explain how you did it.
-For example, if you connected to your lua-style-arrays instance through a tool like [wscat](https://npmjs.com/package/wscat), what *exactly* did you type to trigger the issue?
 * Describe the behavior you observed after following the steps and point out the exact issue.
 * Explain which behavior you expected to see instead and why.
 * Include screenshots and animated GIFs which show you following the described steps and demonstrate the problem.